Migrate to Official Providers

-The tooling further supports the upgrading from one version of an Official Provider to another when there are breaking API changes.
+You can also use this migration tool to upgrade from one version of an Official Provider to another that requires breaking API changes.

 kubectl get managed -o yaml > backup-mrs.yaml